Pr3mR4jendran/Quine-Collection/README.md

 Nerds only use the CLI, so why bother using an IDE when you can do the trick using a few cli commands ;)

 ### .cpp - C++
 To run and open C++ files on the terminal, make sure to install GNU compiler.
 Then run `g++ quine.cpp` to compile the file.
-An output file with the extension .out (in my case it was a.out) will be created.
+An output file with the name a.out will be created.
 Simply type `./a.out` to run the executable.

 ### .cs - C#
 To run and open C# files on Windows, download the .NET framework, set your Path environment variable to the directory containing the .NET framework then use the command `csc quine.cs` to compile the file and then run the executable using `quine.exe`.
 For UNIX systems, first download and install Mono.
 Then compile the file using `mcs quine.cs` and then run the executable file using `mono quine.exe`.